libuv/libuv/docs/src/loop.rst

       to disable stats collection.
 The UV_LOOP_STATS configuration may be set while the loop is running but stats will not be emitted until the next iteration of the loop.

+    - UV_THREADPOOL_STATS: Call the given callbacks to deliver threadpool queue and idle threads statistics.
+The second argument is a pointer to a :c:type:`uv_threadpool_stats_t` that must remain valid while the loop is running.
+The second argument may be NULL to disable stats collection.

 .. c:function:: int uv_loop_close(uv_loop_t* loop)